 Can I choose to share my information with Northampton and Kettering General Hospitals?

-No, SystmOne is not used in the acute hospitals.
-However, systems are in place for acute hospitals to receive relevant medical information about you whenever you are referred to them for treatment.
+No, SystmOne is not used in either of these hospitals.
+However, systems are in place for them to receive relevant medical information about you whenever you are referred to them for treatment.

 Access to Deceased Patients Records